Dharma - why am I here?

 I believe in the value of conscious movement that cultivates strength, flexibility and awareness.
 My students can expect to be lead through an intelligent sequence of postures, with hands on adjustments and helpful alignment ques designed to build deeper communication between the body and mind.
 I am a shiatsu practitioner and reiki level II.
 My love for the subtle body as well as physical body can be identified in the way I teach.
 I support the health of the physical body, whilst producing a positive influence on ones inner landscape.”

-Vinyasa flow, dynamic meditation
+Vinyasa flow, yin yoga, dynamic meditation

 To me, yoga is the freedom of being.
 I love teaching yoga asana and pranayama personalised to every student, giving every single person space to grow and express.
 My style of teaching is creative flow, though in the recent few months, I have moved towards teaching basics.
 I truly believe that to be "advanced" in any aspect of life (including yoga), you have to perfect your basic.
 Translating yogasana into real life situations is what I enjoy the most.
 Being a biologist, I also firmly believe that there is no one size fits all in anything in life.
 Currently, I am working on devising a program that helps us use yoga as a tool for personal development and growth.
 My aim is to make impact, and to facilitate teachers not just to teach yoga asana, but also create an empowered and thus empowering community.